-Flu season has arrived.
-Protect your family now against this year’s seasonal flu virus and get vaccinated at one of our 29 locations for only $30 for self-pay patients.
-Best of all, most insurances cover the cost of the vaccination.
-No appointment is needed and most centers are open seven days a week with extended weekday hours.
+With cooler weather comes fall, and with fall comes the beginning of flu season.
+Protect your family now against this year’s flu virus and get vaccinated at one of our 55+ locations.
+Most insurances cover the cost of the vaccination – so it’s FREE!
+If you are a self-pay patient, the flu shot is $30.
+No appointment is needed and most centers are open seven days a week.
 Click here to find a location near you.

 WHAT IS THE FLU?